 2. City of Livingston and Park County partner to create standards for STRs, including increasing the registration fee for STRs to cover administrative costs and consider a maximum percentage of dwelling units by the community.
-Any future consideration involving short-term rentals should include individuals that own and operate short-term rentals and include a robust public engagement process with diverse representation from across the County prior to any implementation.

 Recommended Geographic Implementation: All areas of Park County, including the city of Livingston and the community of Gardiner.
+Examples: City of Bozeman Short-Term Rental Ordinance, 2017 (Ordinance 1974);

-Examples: City of Bozeman Short-Term Rental Ordinance, 2017 (Ordinance 1974); Whitefish, MT Short-Term Rental Ordinance, 2021 (11-3-35: SHORT-TERM RENTAL STANDARDS).
+Whitefish, MT Short-Term Rental Ordinance, 2021 (11-3-35: SHORT-TERM RENTAL STANDARDS).